 2. Follow a Structured Training Plan

-More experienced runners should follow a structured training plan.
+More experienced runners should follow a structured training plan to meet their speed goals.
 This training schedule should have a mix of run types.

-Remember that we need to run easy enough on our easy days to have the energy to truly go hard on our speed days.
+Remember that we need a variety of workouts, including running easy enough on our easy days to have the energy to truly go hard on our speed days.

 3. Include Interval Training